 So, regardless of what your diet is made of, you want to stick to the full-fat version of coconut milk to make the best vegan ice cream.

-Using the coconut milk as your base, you can add any other flavors and ingredients to make the ice cream that matches your palate.
+Using coconut milk as your base, you can add any other flavors and ingredients to make the ice cream that matches your palate.
 For example, you could add bananas, peanut butter, cookies, berries, or chocolates.

 Is Vegan Ice Cream Healthy?